cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/many-cfd-one-tunnel.md

 Go to the Cloudflare dashboard and navigate to the [DNS tab](https://dash.cloudflare.com/dns).
 Now create a CNAME targeting `.cfargotunnel.com`.
 In this example the tunnel ID is ef824aef-7557-4b41-a398-4684585177ad, so create a CNAME record specifically targeting `ef824aef-7557-4b41-a398-4684585177ad.cfargotunnel.com`.

-You can also create multiple CNAME records targeting the same tunnel if desired.
+You can also create multiple CNAME records targeting the same Tunnel if desired.

 <img width="1024" alt="create-cname" src="https://user-images.githubusercontent.com/39502846/117745787-ccaaed80-b1d0-11eb-92bf-1ad0a6d85093.png">